- Docs

 - WP Admin → Repo Plugins → Add New Plugin

-- Set the slug (must match your plugin folder name)
+- Set the slug (this becomes your plugin folder name)

 - Upload your ZIP or connect GitHub/WordPress.org via Integrations